 Even a small policy will help your family and allow them to have better relationships as you age.
 Many states offer partnership policies which provide additional asset protection.
 Be sure to ask.
 Premiums are based on the age and health at the time of application in addition to the amount of benefits a person wishes to have.
 These are custom designed to make sure you get solid recommendations.

-Find the costs of care, availability of partnership plans and any tax incentives that might be available in the state you live in or you plan to retire to down the road - LTC News Map - Find Your State.
+Find the costs of care, availability of partnership plans and any tax incentives that might be available in the state you live in or you plan to retire to down the road.
+The LTC NEWS cost of care calculator will show you both the current and future cost of care.
+This is an outstanding planning tool - LTC News Map - Find Your State.

 Just remember, all family members are on the same team.
 Advance conversation and planning will make it easier for everyone.